LEJOG Cycle Route

 What you'll get

-This entire LEJOG route map is downloadable as a zip file, containing 29 individual GPX route files and a "read me" text file.
+This entire LEJOG route map is downloadable as a zip file, containing 29 individual GPX route files (plus the 3 optional alternatives) and a "read me" text file.
 They're ready to use straight away on many GPS devices, including all Garmins (see here for a guide to easily importing them).

 You will almost certainly still want to tweak these files slightly for your own needs, for example to take the route via your overnight stops, or to combine them into longer days.
-To do this you can upload them to online tools such as RideWithGPS (which is the one I recommend, although it costs $6/month), komoot.com, or ViewRanger (currently free).
+To do this you can upload them to online tools such as RideWithGPS (which is the one I recommend, although it costs $8-10/month) or komoot.com (£30 one-off fee for worldwide map access).
 And if you just want to view them they can be easily imported into Google Maps too - see our guide here for doing this.

 If you come across a website that only accepts 'track' .gpx files then the website www.alltrails.com can quickly and easily convert the files for you.
 That website will also help in the rare case that your GPS needs the files in a non-standard route format.

 How to download this LEJOG route

 The GPX route files are available to download for just £3.99 which goes towards helping to fund the hosting of this website.
 If you've found the content on this website useful (all of which is free apart from these files!) then I'd really appreciate your suppport.
 Thankyou 😉

 These route files represent well in excess of 50 hours of work (let alone the rest of the website) - save having to do all of this yourself for just the small cost of a pint of beer!